Incremental Learning Overview

 The model tracks its performance on incoming data incrementally using metrics measured since the beginning of training (cumulative) and over a specified window of consecutive observations (window).
 However, you can optionally compute the model loss on the incoming chunk, and then pass the incoming chunk and current model to the

 lossreturns the scalar loss; it does not adjust the model.

-Given incoming chunks of data, the actions incremental learning functions perform depend on the current configuration or state of the model.
-This figure shows the periods (consecutive groups of observations), during which incremental learning functions perform particular actions.
+Given incoming chunks of data, the actions performed by incremental learning functions depend on the current configuration or state of the model.
+This figure shows the periods (consecutive groups of observations) during which incremental learning functions perform particular actions.

-This table describes the actions incremental learning functions perform during each period.
+This table describes the actions performed by incremental learning functions during each period.

 |Period||Associated Model Properties||Size (Number of Observations)||Actions|

 When required, fitting functions choose values for hyperparameters based on estimation period observations.
 Actions can include the following:

 For more details, see the Algorithm section of each object and